-Dragon Gate is one of the largest independent wrestling federations in Japan - large enough that some wouldn't even call it an indy fed.
+Dragon Gate is one of the largest independent Professional Wrestling federations in Japan - large enough that some wouldn't even call it an indy fed.
 It has broken the 10,000 attendance mark, and it has a weekly televised show.

-Early in 2005, Ultimo Dragon left the Japanese sucursal and took the Toryumon trademark with him.
-Now run by Takashi Okamura, the promotion renamed to Dragon Gatenote .
+The promotion was created in 2004 when the Japanese branch of Último Dragón's Toryumon dissociated itself from him.
+As Dragón took the Torymon trademark with him, the company renamed to Dragon Gatenote .
 It continued to produce young wrestlers from a dojo who would form a significant part of the roster (and in many cases, push the older Toryumon guys to the background), but it ended the isolationism.
-Dragon Gate has since become a visiting grounds for many an American wrestler in Japan.
+Dragon Gate has since become a visiting ground for many American wrestlers in Japan.

 Dragon Gate is also very heavily factionalized, with usually at least four Power Stables active at one time, and generally only undercard wrestlers have no stable alignment.